Pmtr is one of my many C projects. Back to the pmtr Github page.

 -

-no dependencies
+to have no dependencies

 It is written in C, supports Linux only, and is MIT licensed.